The doctor’s daughter from a Nova Scotia coal town who gave Canada its voice — and gave her town a second name.

 Born in 1945 in Springhill, Nova Scotia

-Morna Anne Murray was born in the small coal-mining town of Springhill.
-Her father was the town doctor.
+Anne Murray was born in 1945 — the doctor’s daughter, in a town where the doctor knew everybody.
+Her father had treated the miners and their families.
+Her mother kept the household.
 Anne studied piano for six years.
-At age 15, she began taking classical voice lessons.
+At fifteen, she began classical voice lessons.

 Anne Murray at home, 1971: CBC Archives